Jayden-Pang/connect4/README.md

 - Makefile is used to generate the program from all the files.

 **Compilation and Execution**
+- Place all source files and the Makefile into a single folder.
+The commands are:
 1) Compilation: make connect4
 2) Execution: ./connect4
 3) Removal: make clean